Kidney & Heart, study & practice

 • Etelcalcetide in secondary HPTH

 A14.
-Mineral bone disease
+Renal bone disease

 A15.
 TPDI & Post TPDI protocol